Table of Contents

 - MySQL 5.6 or greater (or MariaDB 10.1 or greater)

 - WooCommerce 2.6 requires WordPress 4.4+

-- WP Memory limit of 64 MB or greater (128 MB or higher is preferred)
+- WP Memory limit of 256 MB or higher

 WooCommerce Official Optional Minimum Requirements

 The following requirements are suggested as “optional” but many users will basically require these features.